Yellowstone (franchise): Reception

 In a review for Variety, Daniel D'Addario described 1883 as "stark and unsparing," noting that Taylor Sheridan "leans into misery with a near-perverse glee" in portraying the hardships of westward expansion.
 Angie Han of The Hollywood Reporter characterized the series as "grim, lyrical, and violent," and praised its production values and sense of scale, while acknowledging its slow pacing.
 Esquire called the show "a brutally somber and gorgeously shot tale of American beginnings," highlighting the strong emotional core provided by its lead characters.

 Common Sense Media emphasized the show's unflinching violence and historical realism, noting that it presents "harsh truths about survival, racism, and the cost of manifest destiny."
 Decider lauded Elliott's performance, calling him the "emotional anchor" of the series, while Yahoo described his portrayal as "towering and tragic."
 Brian Tallerico of The Playlist wrote that the show is "unapologetically brutal," and commended its thematic consistency.
 The A.V.
 Club praised 1883 for attempting to "rip the rose-colored veneer off American mythology," though it noted that the series occasionally becomes overly self-serious.

 In other reviews, The New York Times found the series "visually absorbing" and "emotionally sincere," while also critiquing its "relentless solemnity."
 CNN described the series as a "gritty, slow-burning Western" that rewards patient viewers with strong character development and high production standards.
 HistoryNet highlighted the show's attention to historical detail, stating that 1883 presents "a remarkably accurate, if dramatized, portrayal of 19th-century pioneer life."

-On the review aggregation website Rotten Tomatoes, 1923 holds a 88% approval rating with an average rating of 7.0/10, based on 41 reviews by critics.
+On the review aggregation website Rotten Tomatoes, 1923 holds an 88% approval rating with an average rating of 7.0/10, based on 41 reviews by critics.
 The website's consensus reads, "Distinguished by the ineffable star power of Harrison Ford and Helen Mirren, 1923 is another solid if unrelentingly grim addition to Taylor Sheridan's Yellowstone universe."
 On Metacritic, which uses a weighted average, the series has received a score of 67 out of 100 based on 15 critic reviews, indicating "generally favorable reviews".

 According to Paramount, the debut episode brought in 7.4 million viewers in both linear and streaming telecasts, making it Paramount+'s biggest debut ever.